This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 I turn to creamy soups in times like those, comforting, blended varieties that always seem like they have more staying power than a brothy soup.

-Don’t get me wrong, I love brothy soups, but black bean or carrot miso just seem so appropriate for cold weather.
+Don’t get me wrong, I love brothy soups, but creamy black bean soup or carrot miso soup just seem so appropriate for cold weather.

 Once you add fresh herbs and a smattering of crispy bacon pieces, well… let’s just say your belly will be happy.